smishra677/DAFT/README.md

 More negative values indicate stronger evidence that the test lineage attaches to the focal lineage more often than expected.

-In corrected output, focus on the corrected Z-score, which appears after the vertical bar:
+In corrected output, DAFT also reports the corrected Z-score, which appears after the vertical bar:

 ```text
 raw_Z | corrected_Z